adixon/ca.civicrm.contributionrecur/README.md

 ## Provide offline recurring dummy processors for both credit card and ACH/EFT ##

 These integrate with the restrict recurring days options above, for example.

+## Offline recurring contribution job ##

+You can use this with the dummy processors, or any other offline recurring contribution processors by configuring the job by processor id.

+It has two additional useful parameters:
+<code><pre>
+catchup = boolean, set it to 1 to catchup if you forgot to or were unable to run the recurring contributions on time. ignoremembership = boolean, set to 1 if you want to do your membership processing using the fancier job this extension provides.
+</pre></code>

 ## Edit cancelled recurring schedules ##